This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 What Is MIPS And Should I Buy A Kids Ski Helmet With MIPS?

 MIPS is short for the Multi Impact Protection System and is a safety feature that’s added to many higher end helmets.
 MIPS is designed to help protect the brain from a fall at an angle (this is how most kids fall on skis).
-It actually allows the helmet to move around on the childs head a bit so that in the event of a rotational impact, less of the impact trauma is directed towards the brain, resulting in fewer and less significant brain injuries.
+It actually allows the helmet to move around on the child’s head a bit so that in the event of a rotational impact, less of the impact trauma is directed towards the brain, resulting in fewer and less significant brain injuries.
 MIPS ski helmets for kids are always considered the top ski helmets for kids because of all their safety features.
 If you want the safest ski helmet for kids, get one that has MIPS!

 MIPS helps to disperse the impact of a collision if your kid hits their head while skiing or snowboarding.